Isfhan/learn-nextjs/README.md

 - `/products/123` shows the content of `app/products/[id]/page.tsx` (where 123 is the product ID)

-### 1. Static Routes
+### 1. Page Routes

-Static routes are the simplest and most common form of routing, directly corresponding to your file structure.
+Page routes are the simplest and most common form of routing, directly corresponding to your file structure.

 **When to use:** For pages with fixed content that don't need dynamic data from the URL.